Salivary Glands Long Essays

 • Dry eyes managed by periodic use of artificial tears

-• Conserve the tear film by use of sealed glasses to prevent evaporation
+• Conserve the tear film by using sealed glasses to prevent evaporation

 • For Xerostomia: use of sugarless candy or gum